parsonsmatt/parsonsmatt.github.io/_posts/2019-03-22-return_a_function_to_avoid_effects.markdown

 There are a bunch of tricks and techniques to accomplish this sort of thing, and I'm going to share one of my favorites.

 I have implemented a pure data pipeline that imports records from one database and puts them in another database with a slightly different schema.
-Rather than implement all of the logic for s
+Rather than implement all of the logic for saving each entity individally, I've created a functin `migrate` that is abstract.
 The heart of this pipeline is a set of type classes:

 ```haskell